 Parents often wonder how to know when their child needs teen addiction help.
-First, initiate a calm and open conversation with your child about their drug abuse.
+First, initiate a calm and open conversation with your child about their drug use.
 Let them know you’re worried about them and assure them that you are there for them no matter what.
 If you have concerns after this conversation, the next step is to schedule an evaluation to determine whether your child would benefit from a teen rehab program.
 Teen rehab will not only change your child’s life for the better, it may even save their life.

 Types of Teen Rehab

-Teen rehab is often used as a catchall term to describe a variety of treatment approaches and substance abuse programs for teens.
+Teen rehab is often used as a catchall term to describe a variety of treatment approaches and substance use programs for teens.
 Parents looking for teen addiction help may not be aware of the various treatment options.
 The different types and levels of care include: